syncfusion-content/wpf-docs/wpf/SfGridSplitter/Preview.md

 ## Enable preview

-Preview for the redistributed rows or columns can be enabled using the property `ShowsPreview`.
+Preview for the redistributed rows or columns can be enabled using the property [ShowsPreview](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfGridSplitter~ShowsPreview.html).

 {% tabs %}